virmitio/python_text_adventure/python_adventure.md

 - List: Object_ID (ID of each object is not really used in program, but is just the index of the object within this list.)
   - List: Object_Data (Ordered list of individual data items for each object.)
     - String: Object_Name
+    - List: Aliases (List of strings that are also acceptable names for this object.)
     - String: Description
     - Int: Current_Room_ID
     - Boolean: Usable?